Pastor, have you ever had a meltdown in the pulpit?

 It was the ultimate in offensive.

-Later, one of the terminated idiots (I’m so objective in this story, as you can see) said, ‘What were we thinking?”
+In the article which ran here in New Orleans, one of the terminated idiots (I’m so objective in this story, as you can see) said, ‘What were we thinking?”
 The jocks apologized, and in a subsequent story, Gleason said he accepted their apology.

 One of the men called it “a moronic two minutes.”